 The 157-mile Genesee River originates just south of the PA border, passing over Letchworth State Park’s waterfalls and the Mount Morris Dam.
 She swiftly meanders through Geneseo, Avon, Rush, Chili, and Henrietta.
 At Genesee Valley Park, the river mingles with the Erie Canal and begins her journey through the City of Rochester, racing over a dam and three waterfalls before emptying into Lake Ontario.
-The destinations are also highlighted during ROC the Riverway weekend (previously known as River Romance weekend).

 Here are five places in the City of Rochester to witness the power and beauty of the Genesee River!

 Turning Point Park’s most striking feature is a 3,572 ft-long bridge over the Genesee River Turning Basin, part of the greater Genesee Riverway Trail.

 High Falls is both the name of the waterfall and the district in the city where it can be found.
 There are several places to view the falls: the east-side viewing platform, the roof of Genesee Brew House, and the Pont de Rennes Bridge are the most common.
 On the west-side of the river, walk the cobblestone streets and learn about Rochester’s hydro-power history.